WhiskyTangoFawks/LunarFalloutPlus/README.md

     2. Try setting the resolution to 1920x1080 if you're running above that
     3. Try enabling forceVideoMemory in installation folder > stock game > enblocal.ini
     4. Make sure you've set iNumHWThreads, as specified in the Bethini section of this readme.
-    4. For the brown face bug specifically, configure a hot key for Rusty Face Fix Redux in the MCM, it won't stop it from occuring, but using it should fix the issue at least temporarily.
 - SS2 script failures on new game are the result of going through the opening sequence too quickly.
-After you finish character creation, wait a 30 seconds or so before exiting the bathroom.
+After you finish character creation, wait for 30 seconds or so before exiting the bathroom.
-- Silver Shroud Quest not starting after listening to the radio: while in goodneighbor, use the console command `setStage MS04 25`

 ## Crashlog Scanner